 Veteran’s health needs are significant; in general, veterans often experience physical health issues linked to their service, such as combat related injuries and back problems from carrying heavy equipment, ear, nose and throat problems, sleep disorders and chronic pain problems as well as mental health problems.

 The benefit of providing additional welfare to veterans has now been recognised.
-In response, DMWS welfare officers are available for the veteran community to offer practical and emotional support when they receive medical treatment.
+In response, DMWS welfare staff are available for veterans to offer practical and emotional support when they receive medical treatment.
 The aim is to improve mental wellbeing, encourage a positive approach to treatment, reduce social isolation, and promote independence which can lead to earlier hospital discharge.
 Our person-centred service is tailored to the individual needs of the patient and their family.